qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 ### Properties
 All charts have a set of properties that allows users to customize the aspect of the chart, modifying its look, format, and behavior along with some other options.
 The properties panel located on the right side of the window shows different sections for chart settings.

-In this section, you will find a guide through the settings specific for the Heatmap chart.
+In this section, you will find a guide through the settings specific to the Heatmap chart.

 #### General
 * **Legends**: Turn On/Off legends in the chart.